r3cla/TextOcean/README.md

 ***Key features:***
 - Multi-language code editor with syntax highlighting (toggle, raw view)
-- Discord authentication with cloud sync via Supabase
+- Cloud sync via Supabase
 - Save/update/delete/load pastes
 - Copy to clipboard functionality
 - Responsive layout with expandable editor and collapsible sidebar
 - Completely open-source

 ***Shortlisted Features:***
-- Import local .txt & .md files
 - Allow sharing text files via secure, unlisted links
-- Paste expiration (12h, 24h, 7d, 30d)
 - Remove OAuth login method alltogether and use a privacy-focused method instead utilizing unique, random identifier links.
 - Complete mobile responsiveness

 ***"Maybe Later" Features:***
-- Import local .js, .ts, .py, .html & .css files
 - Improved syntax highlighting (very basic for whats available atm)
 - More syntax highlighting language options
-- Password protected share links
-- Version history

-**Planned Privacy Enhancements:**<br>
-When I add shareable links, level 1 will be available immediately, the other 2 will be enhancements added after the fact.
+## Shareable Link Privacy Enhancements
-- **Level 1: Unlisted (default)**<br>
+- **Level 1: Unlisted (default)**
-Unlisted uploads cannot be found unless someone knows its unique, random identifier.
-If someone knows this identifier, they can view the upload.
+Cannot be found without knowing the random identifier URL.
+If someone knows the identifier, they can view the contents.
+Intended for non-sensitive data only.
-- **Level 2: Unlisted - Collaborative**<br>
+- **Level 2: Unlisted - Passworded**
-With this privacy setting, the upload cannot be found unless someone knows its unique, random identifier.
-If someone knows this identifier, they can see the contents and also modify it by entering a password.
+Cannot be found without knowing the random identifier URL.
+If someone knows the identifier, they must enter a password to view the contents.
-- **Level 3: Private**<br>
+- **Level 3: Unlisted - Collaborative**
+Cannot be found without knowing the random identifier URL.
+If someone knows the identifier, they must enter a password to view and edit the contents.
+- **Level 4: Private**
-With this privacy setting, the upload cannot be found unless someone knows its unique, random identifier.
-If someone knows this identifier, they cannot see or modify it without entering the password of the upload.
-Your upload and its attachments are encrypted.
+Cannot be found without knowing the random identifier URL.
+If someone knows the identifier, they must enter a password to view or edit the contents.
+Data is encrypted.
+- **Additional Toggles:**
+    - Burn: File is automatically deleted after being viewed.
+    - Expiry: User selects a value up to 7 days and the file is deleted after that time passes.

 ## Demo (needs to be updated)
 [![txtdumpdemo.gif](https://i.postimg.cc/c4n8rb1R/txtdumpdemo.gif)](https://postimg.cc/ZCJqQjdn)